Starting college or other post 16 options

 Your school will have a careers adviser.
 Arrange to meet with them to discuss your ideas for the future.
 This can start as early as year 9.
 And if you’re a little unsure of your options, then you can start some research online.
 Visit the national careers website for more information.

-Look on the local colleges websites and find out when they have open days/ evenings and go and have a look around and see what is on offer.
-The colleges may also offer virtual tours.
+Look on your local college and sixth form websites and find out when they have open days/evenings to go and have a look around and see what is on offer.
+They may also offer online virtual tours/videos to help you become more familiar with their facilities before you visit.

-If you have an EHCP , transition planning will be discussed during your annual review in year 9, when future options start being considered.
-There will be a focus on preparing for adulthood.
+If you have an Education, Health and Care Plan (EHCP), transition planning should start to be discussed during your annual reviews (from Year 9), when future options should start being considered.
+There will be a focus on preparing for adulthood to help you plan for your future and becoming as independent as possible.

 2. Good communication

-If you have additional needs or a disability, write down who you are and what support you need, this will help the college or new setting get to know you.
-You can use the one page profile (PDF, 1.5MB) template.
+It can be difficult to let new people know how best to support you, especially if you have additional needs/disabilities.
+It can help to write down who you are and what support you need, this will help the college or new setting get to know you.
+You can use a one page profile (PDF, 1.5MB) template.

-Your school will also have a responsibility to inform the next setting of your support needs.
-If you or your parents/ carers have any worries about starting college, then contact your school’s SENDco and ask what information is going to be shared.
+Your current school will also have a responsibility to inform the next setting of your support needs.
+If you or your parents/carers have any worries about the transition, then contact your school’s Special Education Needs/Disabilities Co-ordinator (SENDco) and ask what information is going to be shared.
 You can even follow this up with your next setting.

 3. Apply for your place

-College place applications open in September of year 11.
-Once you’ve visited the college and chosen your course, you can complete an online application via their website.
+College and sixth form place applications open in September of Year 11.
+Once you’ve visited the setting and chosen your course/subjects, you can complete an online application via their website.

-If you have an EHCP then you will also need to let your SEND keyworker know your post 16 preference.
-They will send you a letter asking for your preference at the beginning of year 11.
-They will then consult for your place at a post 16 setting, and you should be informed by 31st March in year 11.
-If you have an EHCP and want to attend a mainstream college, you will still need to complete an application form via their website.
+If you have an EHCP then you will also need to let your SEND Keyworker know your post 16 preference.
+They will send you a letter asking for your preference at the beginning of Year 11.
+They will then consult for your place at a post 16 setting, and you should be informed by 31st March in Year 11.
+If you have an EHCP and want to attend a mainstream college/sixth form, you will still need to complete an application form via the settings website.
+You can find more information on children with EHCP's moving to a new phase of education

 4. Attend an interview and taster days

-The college or education provider will invite you in for an interview.
-This is an opportunity to share your interests and ask questions about the college.
+The college or education provider will invite you in for an interview, this is an informal meeting and nothing to worry about.
+This is an opportunity to share your interests and ask questions about your potential new setting.
 You could make a list of questions and take them with you.

-Most local schools are invited into the mainstream colleges at the end of year 10 and 11 to complete taster days.
-This will help you prepare for college and the course.
+Most local schools are invited into the mainstream colleges at the end of year 10 to complete taster days.
+This will help you prepare for college and learn about the courses they offer.
 If you would like the opportunity to do some extra taster days, either let your school know or contact the college and ask if they can support these.

-Young Minds provide tips and advice on helping your child during a time of change.
+Young Minds provide tips and advice for parents/carers to help your child/young person cope with change.

 Feedback

-The Transition team are always looking for feedback on how to improve what we can improve on.
-Submit your feedback using our give feedback on the post 16 information online form.
-The form takes 2 minutes to complete.
+The Transition Team are always looking for feedback on how to improve our service.
+Use our online form to give feedback on the post 16 information online form.
+The form takes 2 minutes to complete and we will appreciate your input.

 Find a service